TheOdinProject/curriculum/foundations/introduction/how_does_the_web_work.md

 * What is an IP address?
 * What is a router?
 * What is an ISP?
-* What is a Packet?
-How are packets used to transfer data?
+* What are packets and how are they used to transfer data?
 * What is a client?
-What is a server?
+* What is a server?
 * What is a web page?
 * What is a web server?
 * What is a web browser?
 * What is a search engine?
 * What is a DNS request?
 * What browser are you currently using?
+* In your own words, explain what happens when you run a search on google.com.